You’re getting interviews with the employers you’re targeting, and job search references are requested.

 Checking references takes time for employers, and costs them money.
 Only the best candidates will be worth it.
 They must be pretty serious about you.

 How To Select, Qualify and Prepare Your Job Search References

 Are you ready to send those employers a list of several people to verify your strengths, character, qualifications and good-fit for their needs?

 Weak, or in any way negative, references can kill your chances of being made an offer, and turn around that employer’s previous glowing impression of you.

 Hopefully, you haven’t waited until now to compile your list of references.
 You’ll need time to pull together a potent group of people who are best qualified to reinforce your personal brand and confirm the value you offer.

 - Co-workers at current and recent previous companies, at all levels – your peers, those below you and those above you.

-- Vendors of your employer you’ve worked closely with.
+- Vendors and customers of your employer with whom you’ve worked closely.

 - Thought leaders and subject matter experts in your industry or area of expertise, that know you and your work.

 - Select 8-10 people (or more) from your list above with whom you’ve worked for a good amount of time.
 They should be people you know will give you a strong recommendation.